The policies in this Guide Memo are fundamental to Stanford University's employment policies.

-(3) Concerns regarding gender or sex discrimination (including sexual harassment, sexual misconduct, sexual assault, relationship (dating and domestic) violence and stalking) involving students should be made to the Title IX Office (at firstname.lastname@example.org or 650-497-4955). or retaliation should be made in writing and as soon as possible: the earlier the report, the easier it is to investigate and take appropriate remedial action.
+(3) Concerns regarding gender or sex discrimination (including sexual harassment, sexual misconduct, sexual assault, relationship (dating and domestic) violence and stalking) involving students should be made to the Title IX Office (at firstname.lastname@example.org or 650-497-4955).

 (4) Concerns regarding conduct believed to be unethical or unlawful may be made to the University Compliance and Ethics Office (at email@example.com or 650-721-2667).
 Anonymous concerns can be submitted to the Compliance and Ethics Helpline (at helpline.stanford.edu).